anonymous-himalayas/anonymous-himalayas/README.md

 - [I See OC Health](https://github.com/anonymous-himalayas/I-See-OC-Health), analyzing trends to increase awareness of health in Orange County residents
 - [CareerChecker](https://github.com/anonymous-himalayas/CareerChecker), a solution to what path in the world of Computer Science you should take based off your skills

+### Discord Bots
+I recently got into creating simple Discord bots
+- Birthday Bot, stores all my friends birthdays because I have too many friends
+- Reminder Bot, stores all my reminders

+Why can't I use a reminders app on my phone for all this?
+Because Discord is cooler
 <!--
 **anonymous-himalayas/anonymous-himalayas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.